Generic selectors

 Portsmouth Football Club submitted plans to expand Fratton Park back in 2020 and slow progress has continued since, with the key focus of the Fratton Park redevelopment being the Milton End stand.

-As well as increasing the capacity of this stand, rail seating has been installed in other areas of the ground, helping Portsmouth to maintain full capacity by improving their ability to meet safety regulations.
+Rail seating has been installed in other areas of the ground to increase the capacity of this stand and help Portsmouth maintain full capacity by improving its ability to meet safety regulations.

 What is happening to Fratton Park?

-Several periods of works have happened at Fratton Park over recent years, some merely to keep the ground open.
-With football first played at Fratton Park in 1899 and little upgrade to the infrastructure since Portsmouth's relegation from the Premier League in 2010, renovation was badly needed.
+Several periods of work have occurred at Fratton Park over recent years, some merely to keep the ground open.
+Football was first played at Fratton Park in 1899, and little has been done to upgrade the infrastructure since Portsmouth's relegation from the Premier League in 2010.
+Renovation was badly needed.

 A few years ago, Portsmouth CEO Andrew Cullen said, the club had to install new cladding to meet fire regulations to avoid being “completely closed down.”